The WP Plus hosting package from 1&1 is a wordpress hosting package starting at $4.99 per month. We’ve rated it a 3 out of 5 overall.

 What kind of hosting account is the WP Plus plan?

-How many sites does the WP Plus plan allow for?
+How much data bandwidth does the WP Plus have?

 How much storage does it come with?